DrK-Lo/EvolutionWorkshop/_cworkshop/week5.md

 2) Use the function `read.csv()` to read in the data and assign it to a variable name of your choice (e.g. caffeineData).
 3) Inspect the data using the functions `head()`, `tail()`, and `str()`.

-#### Plotting challenge #1:

-Your challenge: Create a boxplot to show how the amount of caffeine in a cup of coffee varies by brand.
+* Create a plot to show how the amount of caffeine in a cup of coffee varies by brand.

-*Hint: Think about which variable (time or number of vaccinated people) should go on which axis!*
+*Hint: Think about which variable (brand or amount of caffeine) should go on which axis!*

+#### Bonus plotting challenges:

+* Create a plot to show how the amount of caffeine in a cup of coffee _from Starbucks_ varies by coffee style.

+* Create a plot to show how the amount of caffeine in a cup of _regular_ coffee varies by brand.